 Note: For Field Tree View, you can select any view you have rights to see.
 However, a warning appears when you attempt to save the field, if the selected view is personal.
 If you edit the view selected as the Field Tree View, you receive a warning when you attempt to save it as a personal view.

 The Field Tree View property includes two icons:

-- Keyboard Shortcut - You can define a keyboard shortcut for the document field you're editing or creating with keyboard shortcuts.
+- Keyboard Shortcut—you can define a keyboard shortcut for the document field you are editing or creating with keyboard shortcuts.
 You can then use this shortcut to code and edit documents in the Review Interface.
 This setting is available only for document fields.

-- Modifier Keys - Check the desired key option to define the shortcut trigger.
+- Modifier Keys—check the desired key option to define the shortcut trigger.
 You must use Ctrl, Alt, and/or Shift.
-The workspace can't have duplicate keyboard shortcuts.
+The workspace cannot have duplicate keyboard shortcuts.

 - Defaults to 255 characters.